MatsuuraKentaro/Optimal_Adaptive_Allocation_in_a_Dose-Response_Study/README.md

 To obtain other RL-methods, please change the `reward_type` in line 25 in `learn_RL-MAE.py` to something like `score_TD`, then run the modified file.

-When we used `c2-standard-4`（vCPUx4, RAM16GB) on Google Cloud Platform, the learning was completed within a day.
+When we used `c2-standard-4` (vCPUx4, RAM16GB) on Google Cloud Platform, the learning was completed within a day.

 ### Simulate single trial
 After the learning, we will obtain a checkpoint in `~/ray_results/PPO_MCPMod-v0_[datetime]-[xxx]/checkpoint-[yyy]/`.
-To simulate single trial using the obtained rule, please move the checkpoint files (`checkpoint` and `checkpoint.tune_metadata`) in the directory to `checkpoint/` in this repository, and rename the files as you like (see the example files).
-Then, please run `simulate-single-trial_RL-MAE.py` like:
+To simulate single trial using the obtained rule, please move the checkpoint directory (`checkpoint-[yyy]`) to `checkpoint/` in this repository, and edit the path in `simulate-single-trial_RL-MAE.py`.
+Then, please run it:

 ```
 python3 simulate-single-trial_RL-MAE.py